-This work shall be performed by the SCDOT Intelligent Transportation Systems (ITS) Staff and the on-call ITS Maintenance/Installation Contractor.
-This work will consist of reclaiming all ATR equipment possible and reinstalling ATR site #??? located within this project at XX XX XX.XXN XX XX.XXN w, one or more of the following will be utilized: Control Box with lightning suppression, Loop Wires, PiezoElectric Axle Sensors, Weigh-In-Motion sensors, lead-in wires, access point APCC-M, Isolator APCC-ACC-1, Wireless Sensor VSN240-f-2, Repeater RP-240-BH-LL, foundation anchor assy, pull boxes, conduit, electrical conduit, electric service, Traffic Counter, 12V battery, Solar Panel and bracket, concrete pedestal or aluminum pole for cabinet mounting, and interconnections necessary to replace and upgrade the existing traffic counting, classification or Weigh-In-Motion system it will be necessary to replace and upgrade the traffic counting, classification or Weigh-In-Motion systems as assessed by the ITS Field Operations Manager.
+This work shall be performed by the SCDOT Intelligent Transportation Systems (ITS) Staff and the oncall ITS Maintenance/Installation Contractor.
+This work will consist of reclaiming all ATR equipment possible and reinstalling ATR site #??? located within this project at XX XX XX.XXn XX XX XX.XXw, one or more of the following will be utilized: Control Box with lightning suppression, Loop Wires, PiezoElectric Axle Sensors, Weigh-In-Motion sensors, lead-in wires, access point APCC-M, Isolator APCC-ACC-1, Wireless Sensor VSN240-f-2, Repeater RP-240-BH-LL, foundation anchor assy, pull boxes, conduit, electrical conduit, electric service, Traffic Counter, 12V battery, Solar Panel and bracket, concrete pedestal or aluminum pole for cabinet mounting, and interconnections necessary to replace and upgrade the existing traffic counting, classification or Weigh-In-Motion devices which will be removed or damaged by the project.
+When projects impact existing traffic counting, classification or Weigh-In-Motion system it will be necessary to replace and upgrade the traffic counting, classification or Weigh-In-Motion systems as assessed by the ITS Field Operations Manager.
 All equipment and labor will be provided by the ITS Field Operations Unit.
 Contact the ITS Field Operations Manager located at 1408 Shop Rd.
 Columbia, SC 29201, Phone: (803) 737-1163 for cost estimates, scheduling, reclaiming, reinstallations, maintenance and installations.